okteto/samples/vscode/README.md

 # VS Code Remote Development with Kubernetes

-This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop a Python Sample App directly in the cloud using VS Code Remote Development.
-The Python Sample App is deployed using raw Kubernetes manifests.
+This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop a Python Sample App directly in Kubernetes using the Visual Studio Code Remote Development extension.

 Okteto works in any Kubernetes cluster by reading your local Kubernetes credentials.
-For a empowered experience, follow this [blog post](https://medium.com/okteto/vs-code-remote-development-in-kubernetes-d7eef7cea4fd) to deploy the Python Sample App in [Okteto Cloud](https://cloud.okteto.com), a free-trial Kubernetes cluster.
+If you don't have access to a local cluster, you can follow this [blog post](https://medium.com/okteto/vs-code-remote-development-in-kubernetes-d7eef7cea4fd) to deploy the Python Sample App in [Okteto Cloud](https://cloud.okteto.com), a free managed Kubernetes service designed for developers.

 ## Step 1: Install the Okteto CLI